History of the Forts and Lighthouses of Salvador

 Forte Nossa Senhora de Mont Serrat em Salvador BA

-This fort is another of Salvador’s very special treasures.
-An example of military architecture abaluartado (= “Italian layout”, “fortification in star” or “fortification to the modern”), being considered the oldest Brazilian fortification with original configuration and one of the best military works of Colonial Brazil.
+The fort is considered one of Salvador’s special treasures, an example of bastioned military architecture (also known as ‘Italian layout’, ‘star fortification’ or ‘modern-style fortification’), being the oldest Brazilian fortification with an original configuration and one of the best military works of Colonial Brazil.

-With simple installations, in the fort there are several paintings about the Defensive System of Salvador, the Dutch invasion in Bahia, historical flags of Brazil, etc. A real historical breath.
+With simple installations, the fort displays various paintings about the Salvador Defence System, the Dutch invasion of Bahia, historic Brazilian flags and more.
+It’s a real historical treat.

-It began to be built in 1583 and, until its completion in 1742, was the scene of Dutch struggles and resistance.
+The fort began to be built in 1583 and, until its completion in 1742, was the scene of struggles and resistance against the Dutch.
 Today, it houses the Armada Museum, with various military objects and armaments.
+The view of Todos os Santos Bay and Itaparica Island is a chapter in itself.

 History of the Fort of Nossa Senhora de Monserrate